 How to Mitigate Sequence Risk with Buffer Assets

 How do you mitigate your portfolio against sequence risk?

-As we know, sequence risk is one of the largest risks someone new to retirement faces.
+As we know, sequence risk is one of the most significant risks someone new to retirement faces.
 In fact, this risk starts 5-10 years before retirement!

-Buffer assets are an interesting concept.
-These assets are non-correlated with the stock market, so they can be used to prevent negative dollar cost averaging.
-That is, if the market is down, you don’t have to sell low in order provide income during retirement.
-Selling low locks in the losses and is the only cardinal sin in investing.
+Buffer assets are an exciting concept.
+These assets are non-correlated with the stock market, so they can be used to prevent negative dollar-cost averaging.
+That is, if the market is down, you don’t have to sell low to provide income during retirement.
 Instead, harvest a buffer asset when the market is down.

 Let’s look at a fictional scenario and see how buffer assets work to reduce sequence of returns risk.

 Consider a fictional couple who just retired at 64.
 They have $4.5M in assets which includes a $1M house, $500,000 in cash value life insurance, and $500,000 of LLC shares, paying 5% a year.

 They have a $1M taxable account with a large cash reserve and US and International stocks and bonds.
 In their $1M rollover IRA, they are 60/40 US stocks/bonds.
 Their $500,000 Roth IRA is more aggressively invested.
 Social security will provide $3000 a month at age 65.
 They plan on spending $150,000 a year, a 6% withdrawal rate from their investments or a 3.3% withdrawal rate from combined assets.